-This page will be updated frequently throughout the winter to alert you of approaching storm systems and powder.
+Note: This page will be updated frequently throughout the ski season to alert you of approaching storm systems and powder.

 Please be sure to also check the Conditions Report for info on ski area operations (including closures due to storms and weather, as well as notices on current avalanche forecasts).

 Greeting skiers and boarders.
 It’s not often I issue an honest to goodness powder alert in April.
 But this is a very unusual weather pattern for this time of year, one that will produce some extraordinary late season skiing.

 Both weekend days will be excellent at all operating ski areas in Oregon, which currently includes Timberline, Timberline Summit, Mt.
 Hood Skibowl, Mt.
 Hood Meadows and Mt.
 Bachelor and Hoodoo to the south.
 The snow level drops to 1,000 to 2,000 feet and stays there into next week.
 Look for 6-to-8 inches of new snow Saturday and about the same on Sunday.
 Keep in mind that with any sunbreaks, the strong April sun can turn powder into paste pretty quickly, that is to say, make the snow pretty heavy, especially on south facing slopes.
 But other than that, we’ve got mid-winter conditions in April.

 A strong storm looks like it will barrel somewhere onto the Northwest coast Monday.
 It’s exact location is still in question, but a key feature with this one will be the strong winds, so be aware if you plan on getting out Monday.
 This storm will also dump more powder, so the skiing will remain excellent into the middle of next week.

 Ski and Snowboard Safety